drivenbysheets/public/tos.md

 Questions or comments about the Service may be directed to Driven By Sheets as follows:

-Mailing Address:

-Driven By Sheets
-3 avenue de la prime
+* Mailing Address: Driven By Sheets, 3 avenue de la prime, 44100 Nantes, France
-44100 Nantes
-France

-Email: legal@driven-by-sheets.com
+* Email: legal@driven-by-sheets.com